REI Co-op Flash 55 Review

 The waist belt padding is fixed in place as well.
 While the webbing on a medium will allow for up to a 42-inch waist, the padding will only reach around so far, making the pack less comfortable for those on the larger end of the size range.
 Overall, assuming you get the right size, the fit on this pack for most people is excellent!

 We awarded the Flash 55 our Best Buy for good reason.
 For those looking for a lightweight pack that is comfortable and user-friendly, this pack is a great option definitely worth a look.
 At the price, we think this pack has a lot to offer.

 It should come as no surprise that with thinner fabrics and lighter weight designs, that durability will be sacrificed.
 We did find a few small holes in the pack sides after only a few days on the trail from the pack rubbing up on rocks.

-The Flash is an incredibly light, extra comfy, feature-packed, versatile, low priced, well-designed pack, made for those looking to keep things streamlined and light-weight.
+The Flash 55 is an incredibly light, extra comfy, feature-packed, versatile, low-priced, well-designed backpack, made for those looking to keep things streamlined and lightweight.
 If you are wanting a serious load hauler, this is not the best choice, but if you keep the weight down to around 30 pounds at the most, this is a killer pack at a great price.